SocketCluster/socketcluster-website/docs/consumables-and-consumers.md

 ```

 Whenever you start iterating over a stream, a new async iterator will be created implicitly with a new (empty) message/event buffer.
-This feature allows you to iterate over a single stream using multiple loops at the same time; each loop can `await` and process messages/events at its own pace.
+This feature allows you to iterate over a single stream using multiple loops in parallel; each loop can `await` and process messages/events at its own pace.

 ## Consumables